Stress-Free Family Nights—Try Roll and Write Dice Games

 Q. What does Yahtzee mean?

-A. Yahtzee is the highest-scoring combination is a five-of-a-kind, where all five dice show the same number.
+A. Yahtzee, the highest-scoring combination is a five-of-a-kind, where all five dice show the same number.

 Q. Is Yahtzee more luck or skill?